Symplectically-invariant soliton equations from non-stretching geometric curve flows: Introduction

-For the geometry $SU(2n)/Sp(n)$, our results yield new symplectically-invariant vector mKdV and SG equations, together with their symplectically-invariant bi-Hamiltonian integrability structure.
-For the geometry $Sp(n+1)/Sp(1)\times Sp(n)$, we obtain symplectically-invariant scalar-vector mKdV and SG equations, which represent the component form of the quaternionic bi-Hamiltonian equations derived in recent work \cite{AncoAsadi} (see also \Ref{AsadiSanders}) using a quaternionic version of a parallel moving frame formulated for non-stretching curve flows in the quaternionic projective space $\mathbb{HP}^n \simeq U(n+1,\mathbb{H})/U(1,\mathbb{H})\times U(n,\mathbb{H}) \simeq Sp(n+1)/Sp(1)\times Sp(n)$ (where $\mathbb H$ denotes Hamilton's quaternions).
-The symplectic invariance group of the resulting bi-Hamiltonian soliton equations arising from both geometries $SU(2n)/Sp(n)$ and $Sp(n+1)/Sp(1)\times Sp(n)$ is given by $Sp(1)\times Sp(n-1)$.
+For the geometry $SU(2n)/Sp(n)$, we obtain new symplectically-invariant mKdV and SG equations for a vector pair, together with their symplectically-invariant bi-Hamiltonian integrability structure.
+For the geometry $Sp(n+1)/Sp(1)\times Sp(n)$, we find symplectically-invariant mKdV and SG equations for a scalar pair coupled to a vector pair, which represent the component form of new quaternionic soliton equations with a quaternion bi-Hamiltonian integrability structure derived in recent work \cite{AncoAsadi} (see also \Ref{AsadiSanders}) on non-stretching curve flows in the quaternionic projective space $\mathbb{HP}^n \simeq U(n+1,\mathbb{H})/U(1,\mathbb{H})\times U(n,\mathbb{H}) \simeq Sp(n+1)/Sp(1)\times Sp(n)$ (where $\mathbb H$ denotes Hamilton's quaternions).
+The symplectic invariance group of these new bi-Hamiltonian soliton equations arising from both geometries $SU(2n)/Sp(n)$ and $Sp(n+1)/Sp(1)\times Sp(n)$ is given by $Sp(1)\times Sp(n-1)$.

+There are several important ways in which our results go beyond previous literature on integrable systems connected with symmetric spaces and Lie algebras.

+In \Ref{FordyKulish,AthorneFordy}, multi-component NLS and mKdV equations are written down using a Lax pair construction based on the Lie algebra structure of hermitian symmetric spaces.
+This construction does not apply to the non-hermitian symmetric spaces $SU(2n)/Sp(n)$ and $Sp(n+1)/Sp(1)\times Sp(n)$ considered in our work or the Riemannian symmetric spaces $SO(n+1)/SO(n)$ and $SU(n)/SO(n)$ in earlier work \cite{SandersWang,AncoSIGMA}.
+Thus the two different rotationally-invariant vector mKdV equations obtained in \Ref{AncoSIGMA} as well as the two different mKdV equations with symplectic invariance obtained in the present paper fall outside the multi-component mKdV equations constructed in \Ref{AthorneFordy}.

+Multi-component SG equations with rotational invariance and unitary invariance are derived in \Ref{EichenherrForger,EichenherrHonerkamp,Bakas,Wang} using algebraic methods applied to symmetric spaces $SO(n+1)/SO(n)$, $SU(n)/SO(n)$, $SU(n+1)/U(n)$, $Sp(n)/U(n)$ with either a rotation gauge group $SO(n)$ or a unitary gauge group $U(n)$.
+None of this work includes the symmetric spaces $SU(2n)/Sp(n)$ and $Sp(n+1)/Sp(1)\times Sp(n)$ having symplectic gauge groups.
+Hence the two symplectically-invariant SG equations obtained by us are different than the SG equations with rotational invariance and unitary invariance found in previous work.

+Likewise, the moving frame method in \Ref{AncoJGP} which we apply in this paper differs from other geometric approaches in the literature \cite{ChouQu1,ChouQu2,ChouQu3,ChouQu4,TerngThorbergsson,MariBeffa1,MariBeffa2,MariBeffa3} on curve flows.
+The approach in \Ref{ChouQu1,ChouQu2,ChouQu3,ChouQu4} has concentrated on deriving many known scalar soliton equations from non-stretching curve flows in planar Klein geometries $G/H\simeq\Rnum^2$.
+This work uses a natural $G$-invariant Frenet frame whose Cartan connection components are differential invariants of the curve.
+In particular, for each planar geometry, soliton equations and their associated symmetry recursion operators are shown to arise from the structure equations of the Frenet frame.
+Such results have been extended recently to several higher dimensional Klein geometries.